terrence2/openfa/README.md

   * Opening Videos
     * [ ] VDO decode

+#### Specific Format Notes

+* **PAL**: PALETTE.PAL is the only file of this type.
+It contains palette data consisting of 256 3-byte entries.
+  Each byte contains a 6-bit (VGA) color, so must be re-sampled for use in modern systems.
+Large parts of this palette contain the "transparent" color #FF00FF.
+These sections are used by the terrain and (presumably) the HUD/menu to give custom look and feel to each area and plane.
+* **SH**: Shape files contain a virtual machine using word codes inside the PE wrapper, with embedded fragments of x86.
+  Execution jumps between virtual and machine instructions in order to achieve most dynamic plane effects.
+* **T2**: Just heights and metadata about the terrain.
+The textures to be rendered onto that heightmap are stored in the MM/M files in tmap and tdict sections.
+Both the textures and the base colors in the T2 itself are outside the range of the base PALETTE.PAL and depend on a fragment of the LAY file being copied into the right part of the palette.
+Time-of-day effects as well as distance fogging are acheived by swapping out the palette with values from the LAY.
+* **VDO**: These video files start with RATPAC, which is probably short for Rate-Packed.
+This is probably a standard format of some sort.
+Unfortunately, a basic google search for files with that header turned up absolutely nothing.
+  If anyone has any information about this format, please drop me a line.

 ## Development Environment Setup

 1) Pull from git.
 The [main branch](https://gitlab.com/terrence_too/openfa.git) if you do not plan to submit changes,